What is Unfair Dismissal?

-- They must normally have at least two years continuous employment (subject to certain limited exceptions)
+- Normally have at least two years of continuous employment (subject to certain limited exceptions),

 Employment tribunals follow certain guidelines that contain potentially fair reasons why a person can be fired or dismissed.
 These are Capability, Conduct, Redundancy, Breaking the Law and SOSR (“Some other substantial reason”).